America’s Best Summer Solstice Celebrations

 Hours: 12 p.m. to 12 a.m.

 Not to be mistaken with Milwaukee’s Summerfest, Summer Soulstice is the city’s best local music festival.
 Indeed, not only is it the best, it’s the city’s largest free music festival.
 With that in mind, many of the best local talent will be showcased here, including DJs at the Black Cat Alley stage.
-That’s not to mention the gourmet food and merchandise vendors that will on hand from noon to midnight.
-In all, there will be live music on three stages and includes performances by NilexNile, Klassik and more.
-Be that as it may, Soulstice is not the only event happening on the longest day of the year.
+That’s not to mention the gourmet food and merchandise vendors on hand from noon to midnight.
+Live music will be on three stages, including performances by NilexNile, Klassik, and more.
+Be that as it may, Soulstice is not the only event on the year’s longest day.
 That’s because Summerfest, one of the world’s largest, is happening on three consecutive weekends beginning June 23.

 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com, and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.